Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Introduction

-Extensive experiments with two LLMs and 8 task settings demonstrate that our proposed RL recipes outperform baselines across tasks and models on both synthetic and real-world graph problems.
-For synthetic problems, RL models improve by 25\% on average for the connectivity task.
+Extensive experiments with two LLMs and 8 task settings demonstrate that our proposed alignment recipes can sometimes outperform baselines across tasks and models on both synthetic and real-world graph problems, with important findings on reasoning on gaps between single-step and multi-step reasoning.
+For synthetic problems, post-training aligned models improve by 25\% on average for the connectivity task.
 More importantly, for real-world graph problems, our recipe provides statistically significant improvements on 5 task settings, with an average improvement of 13\%.
-Our experiments also offer insights into the RL recipe: the on-policy algorithm GRPO outperforms the off-policy DPO by 5\% on average; process-based rewards offer finer-grained signals for models to learn from when using GRPO, outperforming solution-based by 24\% on average on synthetic tasks, while there is no significant edge of process-based synthetic rewards on real-world tasks.
-Further analysis reveals that mixing a fraction of real-world task data yields potential gains, while the main bottlenecks for RL models are twofold: the compositionality gap from correct single-step results to a correct multi-step solution, and an explainable and hallucination-free intermediate single-step to multi-step reasoning path.
+Our experiments also offer insights into the alignment recipe: the on-policy RL algorithm GRPO outperforms DPO by 5\% on average; process-based rewards offer finer-grained signals for models to learn from when using GRPO on synthetic tasks, outperforming solution-based by 24\% on average, while there is no significant edge of process-based synthetic rewards on real-world tasks.
+Further analysis reveals that the main bottlenecks for models after alignment are twofold: the compositionality gap from correct single-step results to a correct multi-step solution, and an explainable and hallucination-free intermediate single-step to multi-step reasoning path.